sp90/bun-multer-busboy/readme.md

       at node:stream:2913:8
 ```

-I have tried various file uploade npm packages all of them use busboy beneth the surface and this is also where the error happen as seen from the stacktrace
+I have tried various file uploade npm packages all of them use busboy beneth the surface and this is also where the error happen as seen from the stacktrace ~~

-## Trying it out

-1. `bun run index.ts`
-2. Visit `localhost:3000`
-3. Upload file
-4. See error in the terminal